ddcroft73/api-logger-v2/readme.md

 ## API Logger V2

 A logger designed for user based web API systems.
 Logs events for each user independantly.
 Uses a robust task queue system, Celery to make certain no system, or user log is ever missed no matter how big, or busy your backend is.
 Very simple operation and setup.
 It operates and logs data under a "stream" system.
-Streams are nothing more than a file that holds a certin type of log entry, and you can add or delete your own streams.
-The default streams are:
+Streams are nothing more than a file that holds a certain type of log entry, and you can add or delete your own streams.
+There will be a CLI stream editor that you can use to add/delete streams as your system requires.
+The default streams are listed below and remember, the users have their own directory in the `logs` directory under `logs/users/<USERNAME>/` .
+There will be a file representing each one of the below streams.
+The premise is every action on the system belongs to either a user, or the system.
+This way you know who was behind the wheel when an error happens, or You can see who did what when something else happens or goe wrong.
+ANd you dont need to comb through hundreds of logs to find out  what happened.

-* INFO
+* **INFO** ::  This can really encompass almost anything.
+User info, activity, system info, update info.
+Pretty much anything.
-* WARN
+* **WARN** ::  Any type warning you need to log.
-* DEBUG
+* **DEBUG**  :: Exactly what it says.
+A place to send debugging/troubleshooting code.
-* LOGIN
+* **LOGIN** ::  Anything to do with a user logging in or out.
+How many attempts they made, the IP they came from, etc, etc...
-* ERROR
+* **ERROR**  :: Arguably the most useful of all.
+A place to log any and all errors.
+This can be expanded on with the Stream editior, or you can just use this one to encompass them all.
-* SECURITY ALERT
+* **STRANGE_ACTIVITY**  ::  Anything odd this user has been doing?
+Any odd happens on the sytem?
-* STRANGE ACTIVITY
+* **INTERNAL**  :: This is where the logger will report any internal errors or messages it experiences.
-* INTERNAL
+* **PRINT TO SCREEN**  :: Yes you can also print to the screen.
+This is not a STREAM so to speak, but A method rather that you send to the screen with a stream selected, and a user or system in mind.

 Internal is just what it sounds like and is automatic. it is how any error or message from within the logger is handled.
 This is the only one that needs to be left as is, but I have had issues with it in the past.
 I'm trying to figure out how I can keep it because it is necessary.
 So You can see the default interface is a lot like any other logger but it works totally different.
 You dont need to worry about levels and only being able to log certain levels at certain times or altogether.
 If you want to log INFO, you simply set that as the "stream" and give it your message.
 ERROR, same.
 Below is a simple example of how to use it in a python application.